Here is an overview of the various resources available. Access them from the menu or by clicking on an image below.

-The passenger ship Athenia was torpedoed on the very day that France and Great Britain declared war on Germany - 3 September 1939.
-This caused a huge outrage at the time and became a cause célèbre.
-The story is told with press cuttings from the period and ends with evidence presented at the Nuremburg Trials at the end of WW2.
+The passenger ship Athenia was torpedoed on the day France and Great Britain declared war on Germany - 3 September 1939.
+This caused a huge outrage and became a cause célèbre with the Nazis denying responsibility.
+The story is told with contemporary newspaper clipping, film and sound clips media from the period and ends with evidence presented at the Nuremburg Trials at the end of WW2.

 Many seamen have fascinating stories to tell of their experiences - sadly many such stories have been lost as they were never recorded.
 I started this website to make those that have come to my notice available to a wider public.
 More and more people are tracing their family history and trying to understand the lives of their parents and grandparents - especially what part they played in WW2 and how they were affected by it.
 A common theme from people who have contacted me is If only I had asked Dad/Granddad/Uncle Jack more while he was still with us ... but it's too late now he has gone!
-As my friend Stan Mayes said to former shipmates some time back Don't take your memories with you to the grave!'.
-Particularly poignant as he has recently crossed the bar.
+As my late old friend Stan Mayes said to former shipmates some time back Don't take your memories with you to the grave!'.

 I have no doubt that visitors to the website will find these accounts of great interest and, if it helps to improve the understanding of the sacrifices made by our relatives during the war, and the debt we owe the Merchant Navy in particular, my efforts will have been worthwhile.